Global Forest Watch

 Guide

-Global Forest Watch provides a step-by-step guide on how to use the map.
+Global Forest Watch provides step-by-step instructions on how to use the map.

 The Global Forest Watch Fire Report Map is mentioned in Wim Zwijnenburg's Bellingcat article Black Gold Burning: In Search Of South Sudan’s Oil Pollution